eonist/TestRunner/README.md

 > Simplifies running UI-tests

 ### Description:
-- TestRunner is a Swift package that simplifies running UI tests.
+- TestRunner is a Swift package that simplifies running UI tests for iOS and macOS.
 - It allows you to create scenes that can be played and receive notifications upon their completion.
 - You can iterate through scenes in sequences, reuse common scenes such as `LoginScene` and `LogoutScene`, and operate asynchronously.